1. The fish that says “Oh my gosh! Nemo’s swimming out to sea!” has a name. It’s Kathy:

 15. Several times in the film, the characters say the line “all drains lead to the ocean.”
 Since water often undergoes treatment before reaching the ocean, the JWC Environmental company joked that “a more realistic title for the movie is “Grinding Nemo.”

-16. The three tiki heads in the fish tank are actually modeled after three pixar employees, Peter Sohn, Nelson Bohol and Ricky Nierva:
+16. The three tiki heads in the fish tank are modeled after three lucky Pixar employees, Peter Sohn, Nelson Bohol and Ricky Nierva:

-17. The seagulls (“Mine!”) in “Finding Nemo” are modelled after the evil penguin from the “Wallace and Gromit” short “The Wrong Trousers.”
+17. The seagulls (“Mine!”) in “Finding Nemo” are modeled after a very iconic penguin, the evil penguin from the “Wallace & Gromit” classic “The Wrong Trousers.”

 18. The scene where Dory and Marlin need to go through the Jellyfish colony contains 74,472 jellyfish, and upwards of 8,000 in any single shot: